ICHEC-learn/python-hpc/_episodes/06-mpi-intro-sendrecv.md

 ## Processes vs Threads

-We are now looking at the true way to acheive parallelism in Python, and HPC, which is MPI, but before we look into this in more detail, we need to have a clear understanding of the differences between a thread and a process.
+We are now looking at the true way to achieve parallelism in Python, and HPC, which is MPI, but before we look into this in more detail, we need to have a clear understanding of the differences between a thread and a process.

 Let's take the example of a keyboard when you are typing.
 One hand deals with one side of the keyboard, the other hand